MohamedAbdulHameed/DFT/CIF-Tutorial/README.md

 ```
 - The problem with this file is that it does not include the symmetery information of the crystal, which is necessary for your DFT calculation.
 The crystal is defined using the P1 space group, which is the space group of least symmetry.

 - To overcome this problem you need to use the [FINDSYM](https://stokes.byu.edu/iso/findsym.php) tool.
 In principle, it takes a P1 CIF file and return a CIF file with the "highest symmetry" of the crystal.
 However, FINDSYM is quite picky when it comes to CIF files.
-If you upload your template, it returns an error.
+If you upload this template, it returns an error.
 To circumvent this difficulty, upload the template to the [Bilbao Crystallographic Server](https://www.cryst.ehu.es/).

 - From the Bilbao Crystallographic Server home page, choose `Structure Utilities`, and then choose `VISUALIZE`.
 - Upload your template, and click `Show`.
 The crystal will be viewed using `Jmol`.